-The principal data providers are Bloomberg, Telekurs, Reuters, FT Interactive Data, Telerate, as well as subcustodians, depositories and fund administrators.
-The greatest majority of securities have their information updated automatically through electronic feeds, with the remainder being updated manually.
+The market data providers are external (i.e. Bloomberg, Telekurs, Reuters, etc.).
+The majority of securities have their information updated automatically through electronic feeds, with the remainder being updated manually.
 For some types of financial instruments, prices are calculated automatically by the securities database.